Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable13.md

 # Summary

-In summary, for this week you need to:
+If (your team is finished with Checkpoint A- or your team is not attempting Checkpoint A-){

-1. Take apart hardware (unless we asked you to keep it together)
+  1. Take apart hardware* (\* Unless we ask you not to disassemble it.)
-2. Use the inventory check out sheet from the beginning of the semester to take inventory of all of the hardware.
+  3. Use the inventory check out sheet from the beginning of the semester to take inventory of all of the hardware.
-3. Turn in hardware.
+  4. Turn in hardware.
+  }